-Grow your own onions and save money
+Grow your own onion sets and save money

-Onion (Autumn) 'Troy' from Thompson & Morgan
+onion sturon from Thompson & Morgan

 There’s never been a better time to plant your own onion sets.
 Easy-to-grow and full of flavour, home-grown onions are often bigger than those in the shops and they store exceptionally well too.
-They’re also great value for money.
-Depending on the time of year, you’ll need to choose from autumn-planting or spring-planting onion sets.
-Here’s a quick summary of each to help you decide…
+Best of all, they’re great value for money.

 How to grow petunias from seed